 Types of Cat Scratchers

 Cat scratchers come in a variety of shapes and forms.
 The shape of a cat scratcher has a great impact on the scratching experience.
-Different shapes have different purposes.
+Different shapes serve different purposes of this cat behavior.
+To stop your cat from scratching your furniture, it’s important to diversify in shapes and supply your cat with a similarly shaped alternative.
 Let’s go over some popular cat scratching furniture forms, and what to look for in each one of them:

 Cat scratching posts are either cylindrical or square poles that are usually vertical.
 They can either be freestanding or wall mounted.
 If the post is tall enough, your cat can climb it like a tree in the savanna!